Honeywell Cool Moisture Humidifier

 Since it plugs into the wall, the Honeywell can run for 24 hours straight.
 After a day of use, however, you will need to refill the water tank.
 If you choose to put it in your bedroom, note that the humidifier’s built-in fan makes a low buzzing noise.
 We found this soothing, rather than distracting, when trying to fall asleep.

 The Honeywell HCM350W’s outside casing is very easy to wipe down and it comes apart from the base so we were able to easily clean the bottom and inside.
 The water tank has a fairly wide opening, so fitting your hand inside is no problem.
 Even better, the water tank and tray are both dishwasher-safe.
 You should place them on the top rack and avoid using detergents.
 We found that the dishwasher-cleaning method cleaned the tank pretty well and hit tight corners that we may not have been able to reach by hand,

 According to Honeywell, it’s impossible to over-humidify a room with this kind of evaporative technology as the machine will only add as much moisture as the air around it can hold.

 When it comes to upkeep, you will occasionally have to change the filter.
 Honeywell says that air quality can deteriorate the longer you use the same filter, so you should replace it at least once a year.
 Luckily, replacement filters cost roughly $10, so it isn’t costly to keep the unit running smoothly.

 Storing this device can be a little cumbersome if you don’t have a large enough closet, but we were able to tuck it under a tall bedside table.
-Just make sure the unit is cleaned, disinfected, and dried before getting packed away for the season and that you’ve removed the spent filter or you’ll breed a whole lot of mold.
+Just make sure the unit is cleaned, disinfected, and dried before getting packed away for the season and that you’ve removed the spent filter.

 Interested in reading more reviews?
-Take a look at our selection of the best home appliance gifts.
+Take a look at our selection of the best home and houseware essentials.